MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 >
 > Consult with the original equipment manufacturer (OEM) prior to making any changes to ensure your system supports secure boot.

-**NOTE:** Cleaning the disk will destroy any data that is on that disk even if in other partitions.
+**Note** Cleaning the disk will destroy any data that is on that disk even if in other partitions.

 **Q:** Any dependency on BitLocker and Non-Microsoft disk encryption tools?